 Museum of the Order of the Liberation

-At the Liberation Museum of Paris - General Leclerc-Jean Moulin museum, the students, divided into two groups, browse the permanent collections.
-They discover the commitment of the soldiers of free France, the resistance fighters from the interior as well as the life of the Parisians from the Occupation to the Liberation.
-At the Shoah Memorial, students discuss the different forms of resistance in France during the Second World War.
-By following the itineraries of men and women from diverse backgrounds, they discover the strength of their commitment, the actions taken and the risks incurred.
+At the Musée de la Libération in Paris-General Leclerc Museum-Jean Moulin Museum, the students, divided into two groups, browse the permanent collections.
+They discover the commitment of the soldiers of Free France, the resistants from the interior as well as the life of the Parisians from the Occupation to the Liberation.
+At the Shoah Memorial, students discuss the various forms of resistance in France during the Second World War.
+By following the itineraries of men and women from various backgrounds, they discover the strength of their commitment, the actions taken and the risks incurred.

 Places: